JustinHuPrime/TCompiler/README.md

 ## Invoking

 `tlc` accepts up to 2^31 - 2 arguments, which can be either a file name or an option.
 File names are extension-sensitive.
-Depending on the options, the compiler may produce an error if it encouters a file it does not recogize, or it may ignore the files it does not recognize with a warning.
+Depending on the options, the compiler may produce an error if it encounters a file it does not recognize, or it may ignore the files it does not recognize with a warning.
 A list of the options follows.

 ### Options

-Note that if a later option conflicts with an earlier option, the later option will apply to all files, even those before the eariler option.
+Note that if a later option conflicts with an earlier option, the later option will apply to all files, even those before the earlier option.
 Additionally, all arguments after `--` are treated as files.

 #### Informational Options